balfieri/study/README.md

 Answers in the file will be split along semicolons onto separate lines.
 The answer must currently be all on one line in the file, so this allows a more pleasant output.
 [I might change that to just allow multi-line answers in the file as there is already a blank line between questions.]

+Multiple subjects can be given on the command line, separated by commas with no spaces.

 There are a few text files provided for various topics of my interest.
 Feel free to use them or add your own:

     aviation.txt                        -- private pilot checkride oral exam (includes categories)